insight-platform/Savant/docs/source/savant_101/75_working_with_metadata.rst

 In addition to this hierarchy, there is also a relationship between the metadata of different objects: an object can have a reference to a parent object located on the frame (the ``parent`` property).

 In Savant, unlike DeepStream, objects usually have a parent, even if they are objects obtained from the detector inference on the whole frame.
-The point is that for flexible application of different models (for example, if you need to specify the region of interest or skip the inference by a user condition), Savant always creates one object on the frame equal to the whole frame; the default class label of such pseudo-object is ``frame``.
+For the purpose of flexible application of different models (for example, if you need to specify the region of interest or skip the inference by a user condition), Savant always creates one object on the frame equal to the whole frame; the default class label of such pseudo-object is ``frame``.
+See also :doc:`25_top_level_roi`.

-All pipelined models configured without specifying an input object receive this pseudo-object, also called the primary object, as input.
+All pipeline models configured without specifying an input object receive this pseudo-object, also called the primary object, as input.
 Then, in the case of detectors, the resulting objects will have the ``frame`` as a parent by default.

 To work with metadata, it is necessary to get a frame metadata iterator in the batch from ``Gst.Buffer``.
 You can see details on how to do this in the code at the `link <https://github.com/insight-platform/Savant/blob/develop/savant/deepstream/pyfunc.py#L37-L49>`__, but Savant simplifies working with GStreamer/DeepStream structures, so the Python Function unit provides a simple API described below.